-Visitor access and activities within this area are controlled through special camping and travel restrictions, as a result.
+As a result, visitor access and activities within this area are controlled through special camping and travel restrictions.

-Alsek River Campsite Restrictions
+Campsite Restrictions

-Between Serpentine Creek and Lowell Lake
+Restricted Use Between Serpentine Creek and Lowell Lake

-To reduce the potential for bearhuman encounters and displacement of bears from important habitats the following restrictions are in effect within the Special Preservation Area (see Map):
+To reduce the potential for bear-human encounters and displacement of bears from important habitats the following restrictions are in effect within the Special Preservation Area (see Map):

-- Camping is restricted to designated campsites and/or camping areas (see Table1). - b.
-Camping between the confluence of the Kaskawulsh and Dezadeash Rivers and campsite # 9 above Lowell Lake is limited to one night only per group per trip. - c.
-Camping at all other sites is limited to one night except for Lowell Lake at which a maximum of two nights is permitted. - d.
-Camping is prohibited in the Goatherd Mountain closure area and is limited to the eastern edge of Lowell Lake. - e.
-Off river travel (e.g. day hikes) is not encouraged due to the risk of bear-human encounters and the possible disturbance to bears. - It is mandatory to ensure your food and garbage is not accessible to bears. (see food storage)
+- a) Camping is restricted to designated campsites and/or camping areas (see Table 1). - b) Camping between the confluence of the Kaskawulsh and Dezadeash Rivers and campsite # 9 above Lowell Lake is limited to one night only per group per trip. - c) Camping is prohibited in the Goatherd Mountain closure area and is limited to the eastern edge of Lowell Lake. - d) Off river travel (e.g. day hikes) is not encouraged due to the risk of bear-human encounters and the possible disturbance to bears. - e) It is mandatory to ensure your food and garbage is not accessible to bears (see section e) Bear Resistant Food Storage on page 9). - f) Firearms are prohibited in Kluane National Park & Reserve.